 How often should someone at risk for lung cancer be screened?

 It’s best to be screened once a year.
 Set a reminder with your primary care doctor to order the test at each annual wellness check-up.
-After you have completed your first LDCT screening, Jessica Waggoner, nurse navigator, will mail a reminder letter every year.
+After you have completed your first LDCT screening, our nurse navigator will mail a reminder letter every year.

 If the scan does show an abnormality, then additional tests or more frequent screenings may be needed.
 Even if your scan does not show any nodules, yearly scans are suggested because lung cancer can still develop over time.

 The results are interpreted by a board certified radiologist, and abnormal results are also presented to the Deaconess Multidisciplinary Lung Nodule Review Board, where each patient’s scan and history is individually reviewed.
 Results are sent to the primary care physician or physician who ordered the test.